 Utilise your weekends to plan and do actual work related to your side gig.
 Have a schedule so that you aren’t wasting any time.

 Don’t be in a huge hurry to start up your side gig as a full-time business.

 Your side gig should be just that – a side gig for a relatively good amount of time before you are ready to start up as a full-fledged business.
 Don’t hurry and get started as a business before you are fully prepared for it financially, mentally, socially and physically.

 Any business needs funding.
 Figuring out where you will get the financing for your new company is essential.
 You are more likely to get investors if your side gig is already gaining popularity, and you have been earning a steady income from it for a while.
 Keeping track of the money you have received on the job, gig related expenses and other financial aspects will help you when you make a move to start the business.

 Consider taking on a partner.

 You could take on a partner in the business.
-If the partner is someone who has always supported your side gig that would be the best option, but you could also rope in someone new who you trust to have a firm grip of things related to the business.
+If the partner has always supported your side gig, that would be the best option, but you could also rope in someone new who you trust to have a firm grip of things related to the business.

 Risk is an inevitable part of starting a new business.
 However, when you already have a side gig and are transitioning to a full-time career in that, it is just as risky as moving to a new area of work.
 Having business insurance is also advisable.